 If some satellites are capturing images of the same place at the same time, how do we capture images of the rest of the globe?
 Different orbital inclinations.

 What does that mean for image capture?
-According to NASA, “Just as different seats in a theater provide different perspectives on a performance, different Earth orbits give satellites varying perspectives, each valuable for different reasons.”
-This perspective can be tailored using orbital inclination to make sure that satellites have access to the variety of targets and imaging conditions that are useful!
+According to NASA, “Just as different seats in a theater provide different perspectives on a performance, different Earth orbits give satellites varying perspectives, each valuable for different reasons.
+Some seem to hover over a single spot, providing a constant view of one face of the Earth, while others circle the planet, zipping over many different places in a day.”

 Just as different seats in a theater provide different perspectives on a performance, different Earth orbits give satellites varying perspectives, each valuable for different reasons.